cmarian/map_tests/README.md

 # map_tests

-just playing with an API from GrassHoppers
+just playing with an API from GrassHopper